Turo IPO: Latest Updates on TURO Stock

 The company will list on the New York Stock Exchange (NYSE) under the ticker TURO.
 However, the company didn’t disclose its IPO date, price range or offer shares.
 Renaissance Capital estimated that the Turo IPO would raise around $300 million.

-The company plans for the IPO to take place as soon as March.
+The company plans for the IPO to take place sometime in 2022.
 So, investors should start preparing to invest in TURO stock.
 You can learn more about the IPO process in this step-by-step guide to going public.

 In addition, the company’s hosts and guests could get a chance to take part in the Turo IPO.
 Highlighted in the prospectus, Turo plans to reserve up to 5% of shares to be sold.
 This is eligible to hosts and guests who meet certain conditions, under what’s known as a directed-share program.